kexiZeroing/FE-Learning-notes/knowledge/http/http caching.md

 - must-revalidate
 Indicates that once a resource becomes stale, caches must not use their stale copy without successful validation on the origin server.
 Whereas `no-cache` implies `must-revalidate` plus the fact that the response becomes stale right away.

+- stale-while-revalidate
+Indicates the client will accept a stale response, while asynchronously checking in the background for a fresh one.
+The seconds value indicates how long the client will accept a stale response.

+> A `Cache-Control` response header that contains `stale-while-revalidate` should also contain `max-age` which determines staleness.
+If the locally cached response is still fresh, then it can be used to fulfill a browser's request.
+But if the cached response is stale, then another age-based check is performed: is the age of the cached response within the window of time covered by the `stale-while-revalidate setting`?
+If the age of a stale response falls into this window, then it will be used to fulfill the browser's request.
+At the same time, a "revalidation" request will be made against the network in a way that doesn't delay the use of the cached response.
+Then the network response is stored locally, replacing whatever was previously cache, and resetting the "freshness" timer.
+If the stale cached response is old enough that it falls outside the `stale-while-revalidate` window of time, then it will not fulfill the browser's request.
+The browser will instead retrieve a response from the network, and use that for both fulfilling the request and also populating the local cache with a fresh response.

 ### Freshness
 Before this expiration time, the resource is **fresh**; after the expiration time, the resource is **stale**.
 Note that a stale resource is not evicted or ignored; when the cache receives a request for a stale resource, it forwards this request with a `If-None-Match` to check if it is in fact still fresh.
 If so, the server **returns a `304 (Not Modified)` header without sending the body of the requested resource**, saving some bandwidth.